What is breast ultrasound?

 Breast ultrasound is non-invasive.
-It’s often used as a follow-up test after an abnormal finding on a mammogram, breast MRI or clinical breast exam.
+It’s often used as a follow-up test after an abnormal finding on a screening mammogram, breast MRI or clinical breast exam.

 If a needle biopsy is needed, breast ultrasound may be used to help guide the procedure.

 Learn more about follow-up after an abnormal finding.

 Whole breast ultrasound is an ultrasound of the entire breast.
 Studies show whole breast ultrasound alone is not a good breast cancer screening tool [88,91].